🗳️ VOTE DAY IS TUESDAY JUNE 23 — GET OUT AND VOTE!

 Important background — not part of the amendment

-The Lumbee people deserve a full public accounting of the concerning $3.6M profit land flip deal — who authorized it, where the money came from, and who owns Western Agricultural Holdings.
+The Lumbee people deserve a full public accounting of the concerning $6.8M land flip deal — who authorized it, where the money came from, and who owns Western Agricultural Holdings.
 This is not something we can require as part of an amendment, but every tribal member deserves this transparency.
 A billion-dollar gaming enterprise should be built on honest accounting.
 We are still asking.
 Read the full story →

 1 A fair vote open to all eligible enrolled members